Hatty Liu gets to the bottom of a maritime mystery dubbed “China’s Bermuda Triangle”

-Driving up the northeastern shore of Poyang Lake (鄱阳湖) today, the first things one sees are 33 skeletal wind turbines towering over China’s “Bermuda Triangle.”
+Beside a road snaking over the northeastern shore of Poyang Lake (鄱阳湖), 33 skeletal wind turbines tower over China’s “Bermuda Triangle.”
 The largest wind farm in the province, which has generated over 700 million kilowatts of renewable energy in the impoverished region since 2011, is an oddly triumphant sight for a spot known to be cursed.

 Officially, the wind is also the culprit behind the consistently strange disappearance of ships on the nearby channel, called the Laoye (“Lord”) Temple waters after the 18th-century shrine on its shore.
-Lying at 32.48 degrees north of the equator, these waters share the same latitude as the infamous Atlantic Bermuda Triangle.
-Conservative estimates put the number of shipwrecks in this channel at over 100 over the last 60 years alone, while higher figures claim over 1,000 in the last century, though neither can be verified due to poor record-keeping and the tendency of mariners to enhance their yarns in the telling.
+Lying at 32.48 degrees north of the equator, these waters share the same latitude as the Atlantic Bermuda Triangle.
+Conservative estimates put the number of shipwrecks in this channel at over 100 in the last 60 years alone, while higher figures claim more than 1,000 over the last century.
+Neither can be verified due to poor record-keeping, and the tendency of mariners to enhance their yarns in the telling.